awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 .cksc6xlmwcyw.us-east-1-beta.rds.amazonaws.com
 ```

-For availability purposes, a good practice is to default to using the Aurora endpoints of your DB Cluster if the API is not responding, or is taking too long to respond\.
+For availability purposes, a good practice is to default to using the Aurora endpoints of your DB cluster if the API is not responding, or is taking too long to respond\.
 The endpoints are guaranteed to be up to date within the time it takes to update the DNS record\.
 This is typically less than 30 seconds\.
 You can store this in a resource file that your application consumes\.

 ### Testing failover<a name="AuroraPostgreSQL.BestPracticesFastFailover.Testing"></a>

 In all cases you must have a DB cluster with two or more DB instances in it\.

 From the server side, certain APIs can cause an outage that can be used to test how your applications responds:
-+ [FailoverDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) \- Will attempt to promote a new DB Instance in your DB Cluster to writer
++ [FailoverDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) \- Will attempt to promote a new DB instance in your DB cluster to writer\.

+  The following code sample shows how you can use `failoverDBCluster` to cause an outage\.
+For more details about setting up an Amazon RDS client, see [Using the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/basics.html)\.

   ```
   public void causeFailover() {
-      /*
-       * For more details about setting up an RDS client, see: http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/basics.html
-       */

       final AmazonRDS rdsClient = AmazonRDSClientBuilder.defaultClient();

       FailoverDBClusterRequest request = new FailoverDBClusterRequest();